shahjigar556/smallcase/README.md

 # Small Case
 The web-app is build using  `ReactJS`

-Install the require dependencies by command `npm install` in root directory as well as in frontend directory
+Install the require dependencies by command `npm install` in root directory

 Run the command `npm start` in root directory  React application on port 3000
 ### The Task contains following functionalities